jfrog/trainings/course-3/lab-1/README.md

 ## Goals

-Put in place a push/pull replication
+Put in place a push and a pull replication

 ## Create a local maven repository in the source artifactory using the UI